tomordonez/learning/courses/own/python-tdd/README.md

     ]

 I could add `python-koans` as well, although it uses the `sniffer` program to auto run the tests in the terminal.
 The tests have a different prefix `about_*.py`.

-If I were to add them I would set up the arguments like this:

 In `settings.json`